-Bring the campfire classic treat indoors with this easy s’mores pie!
+Bring the classic campfire treat indoors with this easy s’mores pie!
 An irresistible chocolate ganache-filled graham cracker crust gets topped with a gooey, torched marshmallow meringue.
 This pie tastes just like good old fashioned s’mores!

-The first layer to a s’mores pie is the graham cracker crust.
-It’s a simple crumb crust of graham crackers, butter and sugar.
+The first layer is a simple graham cracker crumb crust made with butter and sugar.
 I like to use a food processor to finely grind up the graham crackers, but if you don’t have fun, you can place the graham crackers in a sealed freezer bag and smash the crackers using aa rolling pin.

 Similar to the melted chocolate in a s’more, this s’more pie recipe uses a richer chocolate ganache to get a luscious, creamy chocolate filling.
 The recipe is very similar to the one I use in my chocolate tart recipe that you all rave about, so I know it’s a keeper.